srobotta/moodle-net-prototype/deploy_dev.md

 instance (having a fork from the master repo) and then deploy my changes onto a public accessible installation.

+The drawback is that I use a dev environment on a production machine, e.g. the optimized code etc. is not used.

 ## Prerequisites

 The setup of the live MoodleNet installation is a mixture as described in